 The residents availing of respite in the centre, appeared to receive care and support which was of a good quality, person centred and promoted their rights.
+However, it was identified that a medical need of one of the residents had not been appropriately assessed and consequently the plan in place to meet this resident's needs might not have been appropriate.

 The residents' well-being, protection and welfare was maintained by a good standard of evidence-based care and support.
+However, from a sample of files reviewed it was noted that the medical needs of one of the residents had not been appropriately assessed and consequently there was the potential that this residents needs might not be appropriately met when the resident availed of respite in the centre.
+It was noted that the identified resident had not accessed respite in the centre for a period but was on the respite list so could be referred by their social worker at any time.
 A personal support plan 'All about me' reflected the assessed needs of the individual residents and outlined the support required to maximise their personal development in accordance with their individual health, personal and social care needs and choices.
-An annual personal plan review had been completed in the last 12 months in line with the requirements of the regulations.
-There was evidence that the plan was reviewed on a regular basis by staff.

 The health and safety of residents, visitors and staff were promoted and protected.
 There was a risk management policy and environmental and individual risk assessments for residents availing of respite.
-These outlined appropriate measures in place to control and manage the risks identified.
+Overall, these outlined appropriate measures in place to control and manage the risks identified.
+However, as referred to above a potential risk for one resident had not been appropriately assessed.
 There was a risk register in place.
 Health and safety audits were undertaken on a regular basis with appropriate actions taken to address issues identified.
 There were arrangements in place for investigating and learning from incidents and adverse events involving residents availing of respite.
 This promoted opportunities for learning to improve services and prevent incidences.

 Suitable precautions were in place against the risk of fire.
 There was documentary evidence that the fire fighting equipment and the fire alarm system were serviced at regular intervals by an external company and checked regularly as part of internal checks.
 There were adequate means of escape and a fire assembly point was identified in an area to the front of the house.
 A procedure for the safe evacuation of the individual residents in the event of fire was prominently displayed.
 Personal emergency evacuation plans which adequately accounted for the mobility and cognitive understanding of individual residents availing of respite were in place.
-Fire drills involving residents had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.
+Fire drills involving residents availing of respite had been undertaken at regular intervals and it was noted that the centre was evacuated in a timely manner.
 A schedule was maintained to ensure that all residents availing of respite periodically attended a fire drill.

 There were procedures in place for the prevention and control of infection.
 The provider had completed risk assessments and put a COVID-19 contingency plan in place which was in line with the national guidance.
 The inspector observed that all areas appeared clean and in a good state of repair.
 A cleaning schedule was in place which was overseen by the person in charge.
 Sufficient facilities for hand hygiene were observed.
 There were adequate arrangements in place for the disposal of waste.
 Specific training in relation to COVID-19, proper use of personal protective equipment and effective hand hygiene had been provided for staff.
 Temperature checks for staff and the resident were being taken at regular intervals.
-Disposable surgical face masks were being used by staff whilst in close contact with the resident, in line with national guidance.
-At the time of inspection, there had been no confirmed cases of COVID-19 in the centre for staff or residents availing of respite.
+Disposable medical grade face masks were being used by staff whilst in close contact with the resident, in line with national guidance.